ETWBeta/First-Release/README.md

 ## Summary
-Earn TRON Wall aka ETW is a Mobile Friendly platform where Users can earn Free TRX by completing tasks from integrated Ad Networks
+Earn TRON Wall aka ETW is a Mobile Friendly platform where Users can earn Free TRX
+Currently there are 2 main ways to earn TRX
+* Completing tasks from integrated ad networks
+* Interacting with smart links
 ## Demo
 Project is live at https://www.earntronwall.com
 ## Transactions